eford/PsuAstro598Fall2024/presentations/index.md

 Each student (or perhaps small group of students) will lead at least one class discussion on a relevant topic of interest on their assigned date.
 The number and duration of presentations will depend on the number of students enrolled.
 See the [presentations section of the syllabus](/syllabus/presentations.md) for details on what is expected and the timeline for preparing your presentation.
-See the [resources page](/resources/) to help get started finding some readings that might be relevant for your topic.

 ## Suggested Topics for Presentations
 - PRV/EPRV data analysis